-MIXED POND ASSOCIATION
+ABOUT THE MIXED POND ASSOCIATION

-The Mixed Pond Association (MPA) aims to give users of Hampstead Heath's mixed pond a say in how the pond is managed now and in the future.
-The ponds, like all of Hampstead Heath, are managed by the City of London.
 We are a completely independent voluntary association of swimmers and other people who care about the Mixed Pond.
 We try to represent swimmers’ views to the management, raising any problems we are aware of and feeding back to members and the public information about plans that may affect the pond.

 We send members an email newsletter about three times a year and arrange occasional social activities to encourage pond users to get to know each other and to engage with the association’s aims.
-There are usually a couple of afternoon events arranged at the pond at the start and end of the season (May and September) as well as one off events (evening BBQ, visits to other swimming locations, film screenings, talks etc).
+There are usually a couple of afternoon events arranged at the pond at the start and end of the season (April and October) as well as one off events (evening BBQ, visits to other swimming locations, film screenings, talks etc).

 We will also keep you notified about special events like late opening swim evenings during the summer.